Professional solutions for leaking, flooding basement windows

 Fortunately, basement window leaks can be fixed quickly, easily, and permanently by draining any leaking water into your perimeter drainage system.

-We fix leaking basement windows with the WellDuct® Basement Window System to redirect flooding to a perimeter drain or drywell.
+We fix leaking basement window by redirecting flooding to a perimeter drain or drywell.
 During installation, our technicians follow these four simple steps:

-- Install A Perimeter Drain or Drywell: At Indiana Foundation Service, we recommend that water from your WellDuct® is directed into a French drain system.
+- Install A Perimeter Drain: At Indiana Foundation Service, we recommend that excess water is directed into a French drain system.
 Otherwise, a small drywell can be created beneath the leaking window.
 If your problem is a leaking crack beneath your window, no hole will need to be created.

 - Create A Drainage Channel: The installer will create a small hole in the wall — just underneath the window.
 If you have block walls, a PVC pipe will be installed in this hole and a grated opening will be installed on the outside of the pipe to help prevent clogs.
 A polymer will be injected around the outer edge of the pipe to help keep it sealed and in place.